 NASH PKI test certificates will allow you to develop and test the workflow of your product by facilitating:

 - authentication to the test environment for the My Health Record system (healthcare providers utilise NASH PKI organisation certificates to authenticate in the production environment); and

 - testing the sending and receiving of secure messages.

-The test certificates cannot be used in production and cannot be linked for use with the HI Service or any other online program.
+The test certificates cannot be used in production or any other online program.
 Software vendors are bound by the terms and conditions of the licence agreed to when applying for a NASH PKI test kit.

 The NASH PKI test kit contains the following certificates: